Jul 14 2011

 - – - – - – - – -

 A couple of weeks later it was time to leave Brandeis.
 Somehow I had made it through a year of college, and I was returning home for the summer.
-At the end of April, or the very start of May, there is a solar eclipse.
+At the end of April, or the very start of May, there was a solar eclipse.
 I remember watching the crescents of the sun filtered through the canopy of trees already in leaf outside my dormitory.
 Somewhere there are a few photos of those shadows, and that day.
 I was leaving Hassenfeld, my Freshman dorm, and my first year of college, and I was ready.

 No I’ve never been afraid to cry,